 In the first episode, Walter, upon seeing three men, stronger than him, teasing his son in a store, left the store, walked around it, reentered it, and kicked one of them in the back of the leg.
 He then proceeded to face the three down, and get them to back off.

-Lesson one: don't threaten a guy with ready access to red phosphorus and the knowledge to use it with a gun.
+Lesson one: don't threaten a guy - who has ready access to red phosphorus AND the knowledge to use it - with a gun.
 It'll not go well with you and your lungs won't forgive you for quite a while... if you don't wind up dead, that is.

 Blows up an asshole lawyer's car with a squeegee across the battery.
 Even the other people who see it don't even bother to help him put it out as Walt just casually drives away.

-Blows up Tuco's den with a few crystals of fulminated mercury, aka mercury (II) fulminate, the stuff that makes some types of gunpowder in a cartridge go "boom!"
+Blows up Tuco's den with a few crystals of fulminate of mercury, aka mercury (II) fulminate, the stuff that makes some types of gunpowder in a cartridge go "boom!"
 As a notable piece, this came in the scene after Walt shaved his head bald.

 And who could forget episode 3, where Walter has to decide whether or not to kill Krazy 8 and realizes that Krazy 8 is planning to kill him with a broken shard of plate.
 Rather than use gunfire, a knife or simply letting him starve, he chokes him to death by pulling on the bike lock holding him by the neck to the pole.

 In the pilot, Walt is coerced into making meth for Krazy 8 and Emilio.
 While doing so, he uses his knowledge of chemistry to cause the red phosphate to explode in their faces.
 Turning around this seemingly hopeless situation was an early indication that Walt is indeed capable of being a badass.

 Walt and Jessie fighting off Tuco to escape.
 Punctuated by Walt's decision to just leave him there to bleed to death.